microsoft/live-share/welcome/welcome-owner.md

 ### 2. Sign in from within your IDE/editor

-Once installed, start up your tool sign-in to the Visual Studio Live Share service with the same creditals you used to sign up.
+Once installed, start up your tool sign in to the Visual Studio Live Share with the same creditals you used to sign up.

 ![VS Download](media/vs-sign-in-button.png) ![VS Code Download](media/vscode-sign-in-button.png)

 > **Tip:** Need to use a different sign-in for Visual Studio than your personalization account?
-Go to Tools &gt; Options &gt; Visual Studio Live Share or use "Share As..." in the next step.
+Go to Tools &gt; Options &gt; Live Share.

 ### 3. Start a collaboration session and share your content